deluxebrain/dotfiles-DEPRECATED/README.md

 ## Symlinking

-The dotfile synchronization model is based around symlinking files and directories in the dotfiles repository to equivalents in the ```$HOME``` directory.
+The dotfile synchronization model is based around symlinking files and directories in the dotfiles repository to their respective positions in the ```$HOME``` directory.
 Two symlinking mechanisms are supported - which work for both files and directories:

 1. ```<somepath>.symlink```